Al3zama1/swe-notes/CCNA/16 - Spanning Tree Protocol (STP).md

 * Each remaining switch will select one of its interfaces to be its **root port**.
 The interface with the lowest root cost will be the root port.
 Root ports are also in a forwarding state.
 * **Root Cost**: The total cost of the outgoing interfaces along the path to the root bridge.
 The cost of the receiving interface is not counted.
 	* When a switch has multiple interfaces with the same root cost, the interface connected to the neighbor with the lowest Bridge ID will be selected as the root port.
+	* What if two switches have two connections between them and the root cost and Bridge ID are the same ?
+The interface connected to the interface on the neighbor switch with the lowest **STP Port ID** will become the root port.
+The neighbor switch's port ID is used to break the tie, no the local switch's ID.
 * The ports connected to another switch's root port must be designated because the root port is the switch's path to the root bridge and other switches must not block it.

 **Switch Interfaces STP Cost**